 Because the OKSDE requires all persons seeking a Standard Teaching Certificate in Oklahoma to take tests specific to the certification being sought, another distinctive of the School of Education and Humanities is the assistance it provides relative to these tests.
 These tests are given by the OEQA at designated times and sites.
-These tests cover information from coursework in general education (OGET), professional education (PPAT), and a specialization area (OSAT).
+These tests cover information from professional education (PPAT), to a specialization area (OSAT).
 Candidates for certification must pass these tests.
 Test fees may vary from year to year.